Steel edge women of the opcmia

 Danielle Green has been a member of Local 528 since April of 2000.
 Her Cement Mason brother, Richard Gregoire, was the motivator to join.
 During these hard times, she was trying to raise her 3 children while struggling to earn a living.
 She started with Larusso Concrete and then spent the next 10 years, on and off, with Mid-Mountain Contractors.

 She comes from a blue collar, construction family with four generations of union workers.
 Danielle’s Grandmother was a Rosie, her Dad a Cement Mason and her Mom a welder.
-Her son is also a finisher.
+Her son is a union operator.
 She has held a Foreman position at several different companies including Mortenson.
 Danielle is active with the Local and currently holds an Executive Board position.

 Danielle is very generous with her time and always finds ways to give back to the community.
 She finds great satisfaction in donating her time to helping the elderly and those in need.